Estimations of the Local Conditional Tail Average Treatment Effect: Asymptotic Result

 \end{theorem}

 In our numerical studies, we estimate the function $v_{0}$ using the power series estimator \citep{Newey_1997} and $\gamma_{0}$ with some parametric binary choice model.
 Let $W=(W_{d},W_{c})$, where $W_{d}$ and $W_{c}$ denote the discrete and continuous components of $W$ respectively.
-Let $\mathcal{W}_{d}$ denote the support of $W_{d}$, which takes only finitely many possible values.
+Let $\mathcal{W}_{d}$ denote the support of $W_{d}$, which takes only a finite number of possible values.
 The estimator $\hat{v}(V)$ takes the form